Ranuncolo/umbrella/README.md

  > ./weather

 To compile and run the SPI software:

  > g++ -c WindSpiMain.cpp g++ -fpermissive -Wall WindSpi.cpp WindSpiMain.cpp -o outBin

+ > ./outBin

+The next step of this project is to combine these two sections and have the code run on startup in headless mode.

 #### Notes